timrichardson/Prime-Ubuntu-18.04/README.md

 Don't use the graphical switcher of the nvidia-control panel.

 It uses the standard debian way, which will rebuild your kernel.
-It goes to the effort of actually removing the nvidia drivers if you go to intel mode, which will stop this method from working, such it uses the much faster of approach of not uninstalling anything, but unloading modules from memory if we don't want them.
+It goes to the effort of actually removing the nvidia drivers if you go to intel mode, which will stop this method from working, since it uses the much faster of approach of not uninstalling anything, but unloading modules from memory if we don't want them.
-If you remove the nvidia modules using Ubuntu's standard (slow) method, you willneed to use the standard method to put them back (by using the nvidia control panel to swap back to nvidia).
+If you remove the nvidia modules using Ubuntu's standard (slow) method, you will need to use the standard method to put them back (by using the nvidia control panel to swap back to nvidia).
-If you want to use the standard prime-select script, it is /usr/bin/prime-select and it is not touched by the installation of this code, but it is masked.
-If you just run prime-select, your shell will find the modified version in /usr/local/bin first
+If you want to use the standard prime-select script, it is untouched at /usr/bin/prime-select

+The modified version at /usr/local/bin has priority in the path so if you need to use the standard script, be explicit about the path.

 # Notes